armory/docs/content/en/docs/installation/armory-operator/_index.md

 ---
-title: Install Spinnaker Using Kubernetes Operators
+title: Deploy Spinnaker Using Kubernetes Operators
 linkTitle: Armory Operators
 weight: 1
 no_list: true
 description: >
-  Armory has two different Kubernetes Operators that make it easy to install, deploy, and upgrade Spinnaker or Armory Enterprise for Spinnaker.
+  Armory provides Kubernetes Operators that make it easy to install, deploy, and upgrade Spinnaker or Armory Enterprise for Spinnaker.
 This section covers advantages, configuration, deployment, and migration from Halyard to the Operator.
 aliases:
   - /docs/spinnaker/operator/
 ---